Picnic

 Branding and Design System

-In Picnic's app, I streamlined this process so viewers of the post can see their friends who have been to that restaurant and who have saved this restaurant and easily invite them out.
+In Picnic's app, I streamlined the process of discovery to action.
+Viewers of the post can see their friends who have been to that restaurant and who have saved it.
+From there, they can easily invite them out.

 Messages Feature to Seamlessly Exchange Suggestions, Share Playlists and Albums, and Make Decisions